 10. Cockapoos Have a Love For Swimming in the Water

-Their coat is slightly water repellant, and others may inherit webbed feet from Poodles that help them swim easily.
-While swimming might seem like a positive trait for your dog, it can work against it.
+Their coat is slightly water repellant, and Doodles may inherit webbed feet from Poodles that help them swim easily.
+While swimming might seem like a positive trait for your dog, it can work against him!
 When your Cockapoo is swimming, water can get trapped in its ear canals and fail to evaporate due to its floppy ears.

 Water trapped in ear canals becomes warm and moist, creating a good breeding ground for bacteria.
 As a result, your dog may become susceptible to various ear infections.
 When your Cockapoo gets into the water, you must clean its ears and dry them properly.
 Failing to clean your dog’s ears regularly could result in regular and expensive trips to your vet.